-- 1. Aim base-class pointer at base-class object - Invoke base-class functionality - 2.
-Aim derived-class pointer at derived-class object - Invoke derived-class functionality - 3.
-Aim base-class pointer at derived-class object - Because derived-class object is an object of base class - Invoke base-class functionality - Invoked functionality depends on the type of the handle used to invoke the function, not on the type of the object to which the handle points. virtual functions - Make it possible to invoke the object type's functionality, rather than invoke the handle type's functionality. - This is crucial to implementing polymorphic behavior.
+- · Aim base-class pointer at base-class object - Invoke base-class functionality - · Aim derived-class pointer at derived-class object - Invoke derived-class functionality - .
+Aim base-class pointer at derived-class object - Because derived-class object is an object of base class - Invoke base-class functionality - Invoked functionality depends on the type of the handle used to invoke the function, not on the type of the object to which the handle points. - · virtual functions - Make it possible to invoke the object type's functionality, rather than invoke the handle type's functionality. - Crucial to implementing polymorphic behavior.